 While your designer deals with the city, this is a great time to start looking for a general contractor.
 GCs are in high demand right now, so getting on their schedules as soon as possible is going to be a smart move.

 We highly recommend getting bids from at least three GCs so that you can get a ballpark idea of construction costs and you can weed out builders who try to under or overbid.
-We have a complete guide on sourcing a general contractor for your ADU project here.
+Your general contractor is one of the most important people who will be involved in your ADU project, but the process of finding the right person for the job can be arduous.